-It has been reported that over 100,000 persons per year die as the result of medical malpractice.
+It has been reported that over 100,000 people per year die as a result of medical malpractice.
 The vast majority of those cases do not result in the filing of medical malpractice lawsuits for a variety of reasons.

-Hawaii Medical Malpractice lawyer Jan Weinberg has represented the victims of medical malpractice in cases involving surgical malpractice, obstetric malpractice, anesthesia malpractice, nursing malpractice and emergency care malpractice.
+I am Hawaii-based attorney Jan Weinberg, founder of Law Offices of Jan M. Weinberg.
+I have represented the victims of personal injuries caused by medical malpractice in cases involving surgical malpractice, obstetric malpractice, anesthesia malpractice, nursing malpractice and emergency care malpractice.